 If you choose to stay with a wired solution, you can go to Ethernet over Fiber (100-Base-FX).
 This solution lets you replace the regular “category” cables with fiber for long runs.
 The maximum recommended run is 400 meters (about 1,600 feet) so if run the longest possible “category” cable followed by the longest possible fiber strand and the longest possible “category” cable on the other side, that gives you the ability to go 600 meters, about 2,400 feet.
 That should be enough in most cases.
 Solid Signal has a wide selection of 100BaseFX products that make it easy to connect your wired network over long distances.

 I can hear you saying, “If wireless is so easy and cheap, why would anyone use wired?”
 Good question.
 Wired technology came first, and as such it was more expensive from the get-go.
 More importantly, though, fiber is secure.
 It can be buried and the transceivers that connect from copper to fiber can be put in locked closets.
-This doesn’t mean it’s completely hackproof but it’s a lot harder to break into a wired signal than a wireless one.
+This doesn’t mean it’s completely hackproof.
+That said, it’s a lot harder to break into a wired signal than a wireless one.
 If absolute security is your bag, you need to use fiber.

 Either way, though, the limitations of plain copper Ethernet cables shouldn’t concern you, because Solid Signal has easy ways to extend your network as far as you need it to go!
 Call us at 877-312-4547 or fill out the form below and one of the team will get back to you!